Teranis/Cell_ACDC/docs/source/getting-started.rst

 After first loading data, you will notice that the current mode is set to "Viewer".
 This allows you to freely browse through all images, which can be useful for gaining an overview of the data.

-To start editing, change the mode to "Segmentation and Tracking".
+To start editing, change the mode to **"Segmentation and Tracking"**.

 **Important tools:**